Lookfar-Backstrap/backstrap/README_backstrap_classic.md

 ## On First Launch:
 If Backstrap detects no users in the database, it assumes this is the initial launch and will automatically create a single user account with username `bsroot`.
 This user has the role of `super-user` and can be used to bootstrap other admin/super-user accounts for you and your support team.
-The password for this initial user is `abcd@1234`.

-__CHANGE THIS PASSWORD IMMEDIATELY AND DO NOT DELETE THAT USER IN THE FUTURE!__

-bsroot is a super-user capable of creating accounts with any permissions and those credentials should be treated with care.
+If you use a browser to navigate to `http://[YOUR URL]:[YOUR PORT]` you will be presented with a form for assigning the `bsroot` user a password.
+For example, if you are running Backstrap Server locally on the default port, the address you will hit is `http://localhost:3000`.
+This is the only user that gets created in this way, all other users must either be entered inside the web console or by using the sign up endpoint.

 ## Create a New Endpoint/Controller
 As stated previously, the location and name of the controller file within the larger project is based on the endpoints it serves.
 So let's make an endpoint for: